-What will happen before the music stops?
+What will happen before the music stops?main

 Clearing the summer clutter of CDs off the righthand side of my desk, I was startled to see how few of them were made with any commercial purpose.
 Gone are the days when multinational record labels flooded reviewers with star properties.
 Most of the classical records released nowadays are either self-published or cheap snapshots of live concerts.